VERBS

 They had completed the work before the owners returned.

-The past perfect is also used to refer to the unreal past.
+The past perfect is also used to

 If I had not studied hard, then I would not have passed the exam.